 We are at the cutting edge of solutions created by governments and international organisations.
 We not only advise them but also co-create policy and operational tool kits with end- user stakeholders which is informed by empirical findings.

-Therefore, the members of the LRC cluster are interested in exploring the socio-political and socio-legal dynamics of law enforcement, risk management and compliance issues and spaces pertaining to financial crimes, and the role and position of the end-user stakeholders involved therein.
+Therefore, the members of the LRC theme are interested in exploring the socio-political and socio-legal dynamics of law enforcement, risk management and compliance issues and spaces pertaining to financial crimes, and the role and position of the end-user stakeholders involved therein.

 Similar to most legal scholars, we endeavour to be up to date with contemporary events and legal developments, so that we can provide timely and relevant solutions with positive impact to society.

-Accordingly, the aim of LRC cluster is to develop high quality and impactful research which informs practice and seeks to co-create tested toolkits, inform future policy on countering financial crimes and improve compliance and integrity in the private sector.
+Accordingly, the aim of LRC theme is to develop high quality and impactful research which informs practice and seeks to co-create tested toolkits, inform future policy on countering financial crimes and improve compliance and integrity in the private sector.

 We aim to be an international centre of excellence for financial crime studies.

 With ongoing and enhanced economic crisis it is certain that we will see a rise in financial crimes and corrupt practices.
 It is imperative that we the academia find solutions that serve the society.
 Importantly, such solutions must ensure societal acceptability and acceptance measured against fundamental human rights and ethical values.